bright-tools/wd/README.md

   * wd.zsh : Support for using wd in Z Shell
   * wd.bash : Support for using wd in BASH
   * mingw/wd.exe : WD build using mingw.
 No Cygwin dependency, uses "C:\xxx\yyy" style directories
-  * cygwin/md.exe : WD build using Cygwin.
+  * cygwin/wd.exe : WD build using Cygwin.
 Requires Cygwin to be installed, uses "/cygpath/c/xxx/yyy" style directories

-Currently binary distribution of md is for Windows platforms only, however it should be relatively simple to build on other platforms due to the minimal dependencies.
+Currently binary distribution of wd is for Windows platforms only, however it should be relatively simple to build on other platforms due to the minimal dependencies.